nawc/child-theme/README.md

 ## Manual Implementation

 For non-twentyseventeen users this section is for you.
-To implelement these changes you need to copy the code from [functions.php][functions] as well as the CSS styles contained in [style.css][style].
+To implement these changes you need to copy the code from [functions.php][functions] as well as the CSS styles contained in [style.css][style].

 ### functions.php

 Open up your theme's `functions.php` file and paste the following code anywhere within it:

 ```php
 /**